 - 3.1 Each year as part of the process to agree the Council's revenue and capital estimates the Cabinet is required to agree the allocations to the Housing Stock Investment Programme.
-These allow for work to be undertaken to maintain, improve, and refurbish the housing stock and its environment. - 3.2 Members annually agree to accept a proposed 5 year Housing Investment Programme (HIP) in principle as the framework for procuring housing related planned works, improvements, responsive and void works and cyclical maintenance. - 3.3 The proposed investment programme is linked to the Asset Management Strategy (AMS) and reviewed annually in the light of available resources and for each annual allocation to be brought to Cabinet for approval as part of the overall HIP report. - 3.4 The Colchester Borough Homes (CBH) Board have considered the content of the Cabinet report submitted and is now seeking approval for the 2022/23 Capital programme. - 3.5 This report seeks the release of funds under grouped headings as described in the AMS and supported by the Management Agreement dated 9th August 2013, which governs the contractual relationship between Colchester Borough Council (CBC) and CBH.
+These allow for work to be undertaken to maintain, improve, and refurbish the housing stock and its environment. - 3.2 Members annually agree to accept a proposed 5 year Housing Investment Programme (HIP) in principle as the framework for procuring housing related planned works, improvements, responsive and void works and cyclical maintenance. - 3.3 The proposed investment programme is linked to the Asset Management Strategy (AMS) and reviewed annually in the light of available resources and for each annual allocation to be brought to Cabinet for approval as part of the overall HIP report. - 3.4 The Colchester Borough Homes (CBH) Board have considered the content of the Cabinet report submitted and is now seeking approval for the 2023/24 Capital programme. - 3.5 This report seeks the release of funds under grouped headings as described in the AMS and supported by the Management Agreement dated 9th August 2013, which governs the contractual relationship between Colchester Borough Council (CBC) and CBH.

-4. Supporting Information Key Issues for 2022/23
+4. Supporting Information Key Issues for 2023/24

-- 4.1 This is the eleventh year of Housing Revenue Account (HRA) Self-Financing, and the continued investment in the housing stock and other projects is reflected in this report. - 4.2 Cabinet have previously agreed investment in the Councils housing stock for the HIP Climate Emergency Response works, which is reflected in this report. - 4.3 The Council is finalising the review of its Asset Management Strategy and refreshed the HRA Business Plan, and the outputs have been included in this report. - 4.4 This report is considered as part of agreeing the Housing Revenue Account (HRA) estimates as the funding for the HIP, which covers capital investment in the housing stock, is very much linked to the overall level of resources for housing.
+- 4.1 This is the twelfth year of Housing Revenue Account (HRA) Self-Financing, and the continued investment in the housing stock and other projects is reflected in this report. - 4.2 The Council has reviewed its Asset Management Strategy and the outputs are reflected in this report. - 4.3 This report is considered as part of agreeing the Housing Revenue Account (HRA) estimates as the funding for the HIP, which covers capital investment in the housing stock, is very much linked to the overall level of resources for housing.